MoussaAkram/Marketplace/README.md

     5. Open a pull request.
 ## License

-This project is licensed under the MIT [License](https://github.com/MoussaAkram/Marketplace/blob/main/LICENSE).
-See the LICENSE file for more details.
+This project is licensed under the Apache License 2.0.
+See the [Apache License](https://github.com/MoussaAkram/Marketplace/blob/main/LICENSE) file for more details.